Riucchi/Python.Bot-Discord/README.md

 <li>/resume - Resume the last song paused</li>

-<p>for running it just install the dependencies, make and .env archive with your APP-TOKEN from discord then, copy the ID from the server that will the bot first connect when u start it and add as enviroment variables.
+<p>for running it just install the dependencies, make and .env archive and add as enviroment variables  your APP-TOKEN from discord then, copy the ID from the server that will the bot first connect when u start it.

 then run the archive main with the next command: python main.py</p>